xJakubi/Risk/AZURE_DEPLOYMENT.md

 2. Go to Azure Portal (https://portal.azure.com)
 3. Create a new Static Web App resource
 4. Connect to your GitHub repository
-5. Add the deployment token as a GitHub secret named `AZURE_STATIC_WEB_APPS_API_TOKEN`
+5. Add the deployment token as a GitHub secret named `AZURE_STATIC_WEB_APPS_API_TOKEN_ZEALOUS_WATER_0E3165A10`
 6. Configure the build settings:
    - App location: `/`
    - Api location: Leave empty
    - Output location: Leave empty
 7. Complete the creation process

-The GitHub workflow will automatically deploy the game when changes are pushed to the main branch.
+The GitHub workflow will automatically deploy the game when changes are pushed to the master branch.

 ## Firebase Setup for Multiplayer